-- I am pleased to inform you that I have received the draft report of the Office of Internal Oversight Services (OIOS) on the Evaluation of Organizational Culture in Peacekeeping Missions (OIOS/2020/01263) on 28 August 2020. - I welcome the findings and recommendations of the report which form a good basis for further improving the organizational culture in UNMIK.
-Accordingly, I have instructed my team to develop an action plan to respond to some of the recommendations and report to me on progress regularly. - I would like to take this opportunity to thank the OIOS team for its efforts and cooperation with UNMIK focal points. - 4.
-Thank you and best regards.
+I am pleased to inform that I have received the draft report of the Office of Internal Oversight Services (OIOS) on the Evaluation of Organizational Culture in Peacekeeping Missions (OIOS/2020/01263) on 28 August 2020.

+I welcome the findings and recommendations of the report which form a good basis for further improving the organizational culture in the United Nations Interim Administration Mission in Kosovo (UNMIK).
+Accordingly, I have instructed my team to develop an action plan to respond to some of the recommendation and report to me on the progress regularly.

+I would like to take this opportunity to thank the OIOS team for its efforts and cooperation with the UNMIK focal points.

+Thank you.